PROJECT: Highmark Digital Insurance Form Experience

 Problem Statement

-How might we design a Coordination of Benefits form that is intuitive, simple, and enjoyable for our members to fill out so they are unlikely to abandon it and the insurer can process members' claims accurately and promptly when members with multiple policies receive care?
+How might we design a Coordination of Benefits (COB) form that is intuitive, simple, and accommodating to our member’s needs, so that members are less likely to abandon the flow and the insurer can process members' claims accurately and promptly when members with multiple policies receive care?

 User Scenarios